shadabshaukat/amazon-reviews-load/README.md

-# Amazon Reviews Loader: Postgres + Vector Embeddings + FTS
+# Amazon Reviews Loader: Postgres + Vector Embeddings + FTS + Search WebApp

 This project provides a scalable, robust pipeline to efficiently load Amazon Reviews JSONL datasets and their metadata into a Postgres 16+ database with:
 - Full Text Search (FTS) via `tsvector`